icgc-dcc/dcc-docs/docs/cloud/repositories.md

 ## [EGA](https://www.ebi.ac.uk/ega/about)

-The EBI's European Genome-Phenome Archive.
+The [EBI](http://www.ebi.ac.uk/)'s European Genome-Phenome Archive ([EGA](https://www.ebi.ac.uk/ega/home)).
 Data can only be downloaded through their EGA download client, but metadata may be viewed on their website.
 Files are grouped into datasets based on the study they were collected in, and access is granted on a dataset by dataset basis.
 This repository carries both ICGC and non-ICGC data.

 | Property | Value |
 |:---------------------| ----------------